 When I told my stylist what I wanted to do, her face was a bit skeptic, but, at the same time, she was challenged by the task.
 She started the process: After a couple of hours, she washed my hair, and it was orange; after another bleaching, a couple of hours later, my hair was light yellow but completely damaged; it started to break and had a gummy texture—she then told me she had to cut it.
 I knew that was a possibility, so she cut my hair in a bob and used purple shampoo to tone it and told me that I should not wash my hair for a week and return for another bleach.
-After a horrible week of not washing my hair, not recognizing myself in the mirror, she did another round of bleach and I then had gray hair.
+After a horrible week of not washing my hair, not recognizing myself in the mirror, she did another round of bleach resulted in immediate transitioning to gray hair.

 That was my last dye job, well at least my last permanent dye.
 The gray faded in a week and I was left with light yellow hair, which I would tone by myself.
 I had done some online research and found that you can tone your hair only shampoo made for silver hair.
 I bought Shimmer Lights from Clairol.
 According to the bottle’s directions, you just have to dampen your hair and put some purple shampoo in.
 Then, you leave it in your hair for five minutes, as if it was hair dye, and then wash it off, which then leaves my hair a grayish color.
 If you want to try it, just be careful with how long you leave the Shimmer Lights shampoo in your hair because it can turn your locks purple.

-After a couple of months, I decided to play with color.
+After a couple of months of transitioning to gray hair, I decided to play with color.
 I’ve already had bleached hair, so I decided to use Manic Panic — bought one in Purple Haze — so, I use white conditioner and Manic Panic.
 I normally use a spoon of Manic Panic plus enough conditioner to cover my hair.
 You put the mix in your hair and leave it on for at least an hour and then wash it.
 Manic Panic is a semi-permanent hair dye and won’t damage your hair.
 The color fades with every wash and, in my experience. it lasts around 10 washes.

 Since natural gray hair tends to get yellow over time, the most important thing to do is to use a purple shampoo.
 The reason for that is because, since purple is opposite to yellow in the color wheel, purple will remove any yellow in your hair.
 I´ve tried four brands: